 Comment: The Georgia Mineral Lapse Statute, O.C.G.A.
 Section 44-5-168, is not an automatic remedy for outstanding mineral interests.
 A legal proceeding is required.
 Where a judgment or decree terminating a mineral interest is found, thorough examination of the case is necessary in order to ascertain that all statutory requirements have been satisfied.
-The statutory bar does not apply to a mineral lease for a specific number of years nor can it affect a lease to a "licensed mining operator."
+The statutory bar does not apply to a mineral lease for a specific number of years nor can it affect

-LAND REGISTRATION PROCEEDINGS
+CHAPTER 23 LAND REGISTRATION PROCEEDINGS